Natural Classic Gamine

 Natural Classic Gamine might be one of the more common style types—maybe even the most common type.

 Is that a bad thing?
-Absolutely no!
-When it comes to beauty, there are pros and cons to having most facial features, and there’s a ton of pros to having a well-represented beauty type.
+Absolutely not!
+When it comes to beauty, there are pros and cons to having different features, and there’s many pros to having a well-represented beauty type.

-A big one, from a practical perspective, is that per a phenomenon called the Mere Exposure Effect, people may often like and trust people who look familiar.
+A big one: per a phenomenon called the Mere Exposure Effect, people may often like and trust people who look familiar.

-And if you’re a Natural Classic Gamine, you can benefit from this phenomenon, because from a style essences perspective, you have a familiar (and thus a highly appealing) face.
+But, if you’re a Natural Classic Gamine, you may benefit from this phenomenon, because from a style essences perspective, you potentially have a familiar face.

 Importantly, the Mere Exposure Effect likely isn’t true for everyone.
 Also importantly, there can be downsides to having a more common style type.
 One big one: in the modern world, the faces most often represented in social media are often attention-getting and extreme—in a word, Dramatic.